Copying Camera - Antique and Vintage Cameras

 Attributes:

 40" bed.
-Worm screw movement for 'original' and 'copy' standards, sliding movement for lens standard.
+Worm screw movement for 'original' and 'copy' plinths, sliding movement for lens standard.
+The 'original' and 'copy' standards attach to the plinths.

 With: